Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Definition and Properties of -Smooth Functions

 \begin{definition} A twice continuously differentiable function $f \colon \R^d \to \R$ is called \emph{$(L_0, L_1)$-smooth} (for some $L_0, L_1 \geq 0$) if it holds that

-\end{definition} The class of $(L_0, L_1)$-smooth function is a wide class of functions, which includes the class of Lipschitz-smooth functions.
-Definition~\ref{asum:smooth} of generalized smooth function was introduced in~\parencite{zhang2019gradient}.
-For twice differentiable function, this definition is equivalent to definition of $\alpha$-symmetric functions with $\alpha=1$ provided in~\parencite{DBLP:conf/icml/00020LL23}.
-All our further results also hold for $\alpha$-symmetric functions, however, we use the stricter assumption for clarity in presentation.
-Any $\alpha$-symmetric twice differentiable function is also $(L_0, L_1)$-smooth function, but with a different choice of parameters; thus, our results also hold for $\alpha$-symmetric functions.
-For the purpose of analysis of the methods, we provide an alternative and more useful first-order characterization of the class.
+\end{definition} The class of $(L_0, L_1)$-smooth functions is a wide family which includes the class of Lipschitz-smooth functions, and was introduced in~\parencite{zhang2019gradient}.
+For twice differentiable functions, this definition is equivalent to that of $\alpha$-symmetric functions with $\alpha=1$ proposed in~\parencite{DBLP:conf/icml/00020LL23}.
+Since any $\alpha$-symmetric twice differentiable function is also $(L_0, L_1)$-smooth with a different choice of parameters, all our subsequent results hold for $\alpha$-symmetric functions as well.
+Let us present a few simple examples of $(L_0, L_1)$-smooth functions. \begin{example} The function $f(x) = \frac{1}{p}\|x\|^p$, where $p > 2$, is $(L_0, L_1)$-smooth with arbitrary $L_1 >0$ and $L_0 =(\frac{p - 2}{L_1})^{p - 2}$. \end{example} \begin{example} The function $f(x) = \ln(1 + e^x)$ is $(L_0, L_1)$-smooth with arbitrary $L_1 \in [0,1]$ and $L_0 = \frac{1}{4} (1 - L_1)^2$. \end{example} The preceding examples also show that the choice of $L_0, L_1$ parameters is generally not unique.
+While we cannot guarantee that the class is closed under all standard operations, such as the summation, affine substitution of the argument, we can still show that some operations do preserve $(L_0, L_1)$-smoothness under certain additional assumptions.